YunfengRuan/DiscoDivas/README.md

 ## Supporting files
 Please visit `files` for the suppporting files

-Please visit `supplemental' for scripts to generate figures in the manuscripts and other related analyses involved in the manuscripts
+Please visit `supplemental` for scripts to generate figures in the manuscript and other scripts involved in generating PRS and calculating  PRS performance metrics in the manuscript